ECS171-Team-15/ECS171-Team-15/README.md

 1. Log into CSIF via the command line on any of the following computers: PC21 - PC25.
 These computers are the only ones with libraries that allow Tensorflow to work with the GPU.
 2. Clone this repository by running: `git clone https://github.com/jndnguyen123/ECS171-Team-15`.
 Enter your Github username and password when prompted.
 If git asks you to create a [token](https://github.com/settings/tokens), you can generate one as your password that only works on CSIF.
 Also, if you don't want git to prompt you to enter your username and password every time, you may run `git config --global credential.helper store` to [save](https://stackoverflow.com/a/12240995) your password in a file located in your `home` directory.
-3. Once the repository has been cloned, download the dataset by running:
+3. Once the repository has been cloned, download the original and modified datasets by running:
 ```
 cd ECS171-Team-15
-bash fetch-data.sh [modified]
+bash fetch-data.sh
-# Add the modified keyword to download the modified dataset.
-# Otherwise, don't provide arguments to get the original dataset.
 ```
 4. Preprocess the data by running:
 ```
 cd processed-data
-python3 preprocessing.py
+python3 preprocessing.py (modified|original)
 ```
 4. Finally, run the model with the specified hyperparameters in this [spreadsheet](https://docs.google.com/spreadsheets/d/1kgf6JkcgKTh_2mezn_cXr7rtRvddTHesqjOtpwjVX6k/edit#gid=0).
 The source code should have the range of learning rates and epoches in the source code from that spreadsheet, but you should double check.
 For the number of nodes per hidden layer, you must pass them as arguments to `model.py`:
 ```
-python3 model.py <count1> <count2> <count3> ...
+python3 model.py (modified|original) <count1> <count2> <count3> ...
 # Example: python3 model.py 1000 50 20 5
 ```
 5. When the program has finished running, report your results to the spreadsheet linked above.